aludwar/hugo/content/posts/2022-07-07-fully-autonomous-containerized-deployment.md

 </pre>

+This is all that's required to provide basic configuration for an OS, and enable it to auto-update itself at a scheduled time with some predictability useful for release management.
 From there, we convert the Butane file into an Ignition file (you may need to install the Butane utility on your machine, or just pull the container for it):

 <pre class="">$ butane --pretty --strict fedora.coreos.bu > fedora.coreos.ign</pre>